reflex-media/lesgo-docs/docs/advance/full-text-search.md

 ## Configuration

 The elasticsearch configuration for your application is located at `src/config/elasticsearch.js`.
+Or copy [this file](https://raw.githubusercontent.com/reflex-media/lesgo/master/src/config/elasticsearch.js) to that path.

 You may also simply update the respective environment files in `config/environments/*` as such: